List of Star Trek television series: Future

 In July 2024, Justin Simien and Lower Decks star Tawny Newsome announced that they were developing the first Star Trek live-action comedy series.
 The pair met when Simien was a guest on Star Trek: The Pod Directive, the official Star Trek podcast that is hosted by Newsome, and their pitch for the series grew from their shared love of character-focused Deep Space Nine and The Next Generation episodes that were not "plot heavy".
 Set in the 25th century, the series follows "Federation outsiders" whose lives working on a resort planet are broadcast to viewers across the quadrant.
 The tone was compared to the comedy series The Office and Parks and Recreation.
 Kurtzman was open to the new series after being impressed by Newsome's work as a writer on Starfleet Academy, and he was set as a writer and executive producer on the project alongside Simien and Newsome.
 Newsome and Simien chose to set the series in the 25th century to allow characters from Lower Decks and Picard to appear in it.

 Failed and repurposed series

 Phase II

 Star Trek: Phase II was a 1970s follow-up live-action television series to The Original Series.
 Though sets were constructed, scripts written, characters cast, and production started, the series was cancelled in favor of The Motion Picture — the first Star Trek feature film — adapted from the script of Phase IIs feature-length pilot episode "In Thy Image".

-The series would have anchored a fourth American television network, the Paramount Network.
+The series would have anchored a fourth American television network, the Paramount Television Service.
 This would later happen when Star Trek: Voyager anchored the launch of UPN, the United Paramount Network in the 1990s.